Hafsa993/KnowHouseApp/README.md

    Connect your Android device via USB and ensure USB debugging is enabled or connect your chosen Emulator correctly.

-   For the Emulator see offitial Flutter Guide:
+   For the Emulator see official Flutter Guide:
     [Official Instructions for Installation](https://docs.flutter.dev/get-started/install)

   choose: "your Operating System" -> Android